camunda/camunda-docs-manual/content/reference/dmn11/decision-table/rule.md

 A decision table can have one or more rules.
 Each rule contains input and output entries.
 The input entries are the condition and the output entries the conclusion of the rule.
-If each input entry (condition) is satisfied then the rule is satisfied and the decision result contains the output entries (conclusion) of this rule.
+If each input entry (condition) is satisfied, then the rule is satisfied and the decision result contains the output entries (conclusion) of this rule.